badlogic/genai-workshop/README.md

 **Key Takeaways**:

-- A solid foundation in machine learning with a focus on generative large language models like ChatGPT.
+- A solid foundation in machine learning with a focus on generative large language models like GPT.
 - Strategies for leveraging machine learning in your business.
 - Skills to critically evaluate AI solution claims.